 What do you do with the items you want to keep until you move into your new home?

 Self-storage removes this worry while you’re looking for a job and new home.
 Some items to consider storing from your college home, apartment or dorm include:

 - Excess clothes (i.e. seasonal or college apparel).

 Moving back with your parents may not be the ideal situation, but it’s helpful if your post-grad plans are not yet set in stone.
 Because it’s temporary, making long-term commitments during this time can be intimidating.

 Look for self-storage companies that offer flexible solutions like short-term or month-to-month leasing options.
 That way when you are ready to make your next big move, you can obtain your items as you please.

 Just like you learned to live without your parents while you were away, they also learned to live without the clutter of your belongings!

 Avoid cramming everything into bedrooms, closets, basements or garages.
 Self-storage eliminates this disorganization and keeps everything out of the way.
 So you won’t have to hear your dad get frustrated when he stubs his toe on your furniture!

 Are you or your kids moving home from college and have storage needs?
-Visit our Ohio Storage Facilities page to check out our six locations.
+Visit our Ohio Storage Facilities page to check out our four locations.
 We offer flexible storing options with no long-term contracts … perfect for college graduates!

 Image Source: Violey via Pixabay